astropy/astropy/docs/development/pd/contributing_gitpod.rst

 #.
 Once the build is complete, you will be directed to your workspace,
-   including the VSCode editor and all the dependencies you need to work on pandas.
+   including the VSCode editor and all the dependencies you need to work on astropy.
 The first time you start your workspace, you will notice that there might be some actions running.
-This will ensure that you have a development version of pandas installed.
+This will ensure that you have a development version of astropy installed.

 #.
 When your workspace is ready, you can :ref:`test the build<contributing.running_tests>` by
    entering::

-      $ python -m pytest pandas
+      $ python -m pytest astropy

    Note that this command takes a while to run, so once you've confirmed it's running you may want to cancel it using ctrl-c.